ospfranco/ospfranco.github.io/_posts/2024-06-23-rust reduce binary size.md

 cargo bloat --release --target=<your-target>
 ```

+# Building both a static and dylib

+In my experience static binaries on iOS are OK, but on Android they can be huge.
+Ideally you would specify `crate-type = ['staticlib', 'dylib']` and just be on your merry way, however, it seems there is a bug in the rust compiles and it bloats the static lib massively.
+In order to get a static binary for iOS and a dynamic one for Android you can set `crate-type = ['dylib']` and change the compilation command for iOS to `cargo rustc --crate-type=staticlib ...`

 # OpenSSL

-The OpenSSL adds a lot of weight to a crate unless you need it, you can use [ring](https://crates.io/crates/ring) which reduced further 4 MB of my crate.
+The OpenSSL adds a lot of weight to a crate unless you need it, you can use [ring](https://crates.io/crates/ring) which reduced further 4 MB to 6 MB of my crate.

 # Results